mcasperson/SuseBuildpacks/introduction.md

 The `jar` file needs to be configured to be executed in the executable image.
 This is done in the `launch.toml` file.

-The `type` is set to `web`.
+The `type` property is set to `web`.
 If the `type` was set to any other value, we'd have to define the `PACK_PROCESS_TYPE` to the same value when running the executable image.
 But the `type` of `web` means we can run the executable image with no special configuration.

-The `command` defines how the `jar` file is executed:
+The `command` property defines how the `jar` file is executed:

 ```bash
 for jarFile in $(find target -maxdepth 1 -name "*.jar" -type f); do